The Cádiz Memorial

 1. Siege of Cádiz (Wikipedia).
 "The Siege of Cádiz was a siege of the large Spanish naval base of Cádiz by a French army from 5 February 1810 to 24 August 1812 during the Peninsular War...."
 (Submitted on February 10, 2018.)

 2. Cádiz Memorial (Wikipedia).
 "The Cádiz Memorial, also known as the "Prince Regent's Bomb", is an early 19th-century French mortar mounted on a brass monster, located in Horse Guards Parade in Westminster, London.
-It was first "exposed to public view" on 12 August 1816 and has been classified as a Grade II listed building since 1 December 1987.
-The monument was a feature of many satirical (Submitted on February 10, 2018, by Andrew Ruppenstein of Sacramento, California.)
+It was first "exposed to public view" on 12 August 1816 and has been classified as a Grade II listed building since 1 December (Submitted on February 10, 2018, by Andrew Ruppenstein of Sacramento, California.)

 Credits.
 This page was last revised on February 10, 2018.
-This page originally submitted on February 10, 2018, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 88 times since then.
+It was originally submitted on February 10, 2018, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 143 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on February 10, 2018, by Andrew Ruppenstein of Sacramento, California.